-Dr. Omaimah Bamasag is an associate Professor at the Department of Computer Science, Faculty of Computing and Information Technology, King Abdulaziz University, Saudi Arabia.
-She received her M.Sc. and PhD degrees in Computer Science from the School of Computer Science at University of Manchester in 2001 and 2006, respectively.
-Her area of expertise is designing security solutions and protocols for distributed applications, trust management in e/m commerce applications, RFID security, intrusion detection systems, and mobile agent security.
+Omaimah Bamasag is a Professor of Cybersecurity at the Department of Computer Science, Faculty of Computing and Information Technology, King Abdulaziz University, Saudi Arabia.
+She worked at the Massachusetts Institute of Technology (MIT) Mechatronics Research Lab as a postdoctoral fellow from 2014-2016 under the supervision of Prof. Kamal Youcef-Toumi.
+She is currently the Deputy of Transport Enablement at Transport General Authority, Riyadh.
+She received her M.Sc. (with distinction) and PhD degrees in Computer Science from the School of Computer Science at University of Manchester in 2001 and 2006 respectively.

 Communication & Control Architecture for Smart and Secure Power Grids

 Saudi Arabia’s near future power system infrastructure will need to be a smart power network.
 Indeed, the KSA has made major investments in multi-technology renewable energy stations.
 This new power system infrastructure will require more flexibility and versatility in its planning and scheduling tools from both technical and economical point of views.
 Such tools are essential paths towards modernizing the KSA’s power network and leading to an (a) Efficient use of KSA’s conventional and renewable resources in production of electricity and its consumption, (b) Modern power system that is capable of integrating variable energy resources and energy storage systems in smart ways, (c) Healthier population due to a less polluted environment, and (d) Modern secure power system capable of connecting intelligently with grids of neighboring countries.